krother/Python3_Basics_Tutorial/challenges/querprodukt.md

 * Which data type is suitable for addressing the digits individually?
 * Because of the commutative law, it doesn't matter in which order you multiply the numbers.

+## Extra Challenge

+* for an advanced challenge, look up the `functools.reduce` function and solve the problem with it.

 *Translated with [www.DeepL.com](www.DeepL.com/Translator)*